-Hang your work and casual clothes in separate sections of your closet, says Monika Kerstens, the San Francisco Design Consultant at the California Closet Company.
+Hang your work and casual clothes in separate sections of your closet, says Monika Kerstens, Design Consultant at California Closets.

 Leave enough space between these sections so you can clearly tell where your gym shirts end and your dress shirts begin.
 If you have limited space in a small closet, divide your two sections with a coloured dry cleaning bag.

-Every time you take a shirt or pair of pants off a hanger, move that hanger to the front of your closet right away, says Barbara Reich, a professional organiser at Resourceful Consultants and author of Secrets of an Organized Mom.
+Every time you take a shirt or pair of pants off a hanger, move that hanger to the front of your closet right away, says Barbara Reich, a professional organiser at Life Organized and author of Secrets of an Organized Mom.
 Not only will it be easier to find hangers when you need them, but your closet won’t feel as cramped, she says.

 You’ve probably collected multiple colours and types of hangers over the years, but consolidate to just one kind.
 When all of your hangers look alike, your eye immediately focuses on your clothes, Reich says.

-Use a door- or wall-mounted accessory rack like this one from Yuppiechef.com.
-A rack will help your belts and ties keep their shape better than if you just stuffed them in a drawer.
+We’re talking about your scarves belts, hats and neckties.
+You can use a door- or wall-mounted accessory rack.
+A rack will help your belts, hats and ties keep their shape better than if you just stuffed them in a drawer.

-To defeat the pile of dirty clothes on your floor, use a hamper with three slots: one bag for light clothes, one bag for darks, and a third bag meant for dry cleaning.
+To defeat the pile of dirty clothes on your floor, use a hamper with three slots: one bag for light clothes, one bag for darks, and if you dry clean your clothes, a third bag meant for dry cleaning.